-- 1. It is only available for certain Windows, Linux and Solaris guests.
-In particular: - For Windows guests, support is restricted to 32-bit versions of XP and Vista.
-Both OpenGL and Direct3D 8/9 are supported (experimental). - OpenGL on Linux requires kernel 2.6.27 and higher as well as X.org server version 1.5 and higher.
+- OpenGL on Linux requires kernel 2.6.27 and higher as well as X.org server version 1.5 and higher.
 Ubuntu 8.10 and Fedora 10 have been tested and confirmed as working. - OpenGL on Solaris guests requires X.org server version 1.5 and higher. - 2.
 The Guest Additions must be installed.

 Note: For Direct 3D acceleration to work in a Windows Guest, VirtualBox needs to replace Windows system files in the virtual machine.
 As a result, the Guest Additions installation program offers Direct 3D acceleration as an option that must be explicitly enabled.
-Also, you must install the Guest Additions in "Safe Mode"; see chapter 13, Known limitations, page 241 for details.
+Also, you must install the Guest Additions in "Safe Mode"; see chapter 13, Known limitations, page 252 for details.

-3. Because 3D support is still experimental at this time, it is disabled by default and must be manually enabled in the VM settings (see chapter 3.3, General settings, page 46).
+3. Because 3D support is still experimental at this time, it is disabled by default and must be manually enabled in the VM settings (see chapter 3.3, General settings, page 47).